MicrosoftDocs/win32/desktop-src/WinSock/dual-stack-sockets.md

 ---
-Description: 'In order to support both IPv4 and IPv6 on Windows XP with Service Pack 1 (SP1) and on Windows Server 2003, an application has to create two sockets, one socket for use with IPv4 and one socket for use with IPv6.' ms.assetid: '7ae49081-ffb5-4eee-b488-2541398e7acc'
+Description: In order to support both IPv4 and IPv6 on Windows XP with Service Pack 1 (SP1) and on Windows Server 2003, an application has to create two sockets, one socket for use with IPv4 and one socket for use with IPv6. ms.assetid: 7ae49081-ffb5-4eee-b488-2541398e7acc
-title: 'Dual-Stack Sockets for IPv6 Winsock Applications'
+title: Dual-Stack Sockets for IPv6 Winsock Applications ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Dual-Stack Sockets for IPv6 Winsock Applications